All of you deserves tender care.

 Schedule a Breast Reconstruction Consultation in NYC

 Our office is conveniently located at 1021 Park Avenue in NYC.
-If you’d like to learn more about breast reconstruction at our NYC office with Dr. Naidu – and whether it is right for you – please call our office at 212-452-1230 and schedule an appointment.
+If you’d like to learn more about breast reconstruction at our NYC office with Dr. Naidu please call our office at 212-452-1230 and schedule an appointment.

 Related Procedures